JohannMaree/G_TAC/README.md

 ## Software Interactions
 ![Process Flow](doc/images/G_TAC_ProcessFlow.png?raw=true)
 ### GetDP
-GetDP([getdp.info](http://getdp.info))(*General environment for the treatment of Discrete Problems*) is a free, open source finite element solver capable of using mixed elements to solve de Rham complexes in one, two and three dimensions.
+[GetDP](#1-getdp)(*General environment for the treatment of Discrete Problems*) is a free, open source finite element solver capable of using mixed elements to solve de Rham complexes in one, two and three dimensions.
 >"The main feature of GetDP is the closeness between the input data defining discrete problems( *ASCII data files (.pro)* ) and the symbolic mathematical expressions of these problems."

 G_TAC is used to compile and generate the ASCII text data input(*.pro*) files required by GetDP.

 ### Gmsh
-Gmsh([getdp.info](http://getdp.info)) is a free finite element mesh generator with a built-in CAD engine and post-processor.
+[Gmsh](#2-gmsh) is a free finite element mesh generator with a built-in CAD engine and post-processor.
 Gmsh is built around 4 modules: geometry, mesh, solver and post-processing.
 The specification of any input to these modules is done either interactively using the graphical user interface, in ASCII text files

 G_TAC

 ### ONELAB
-ONELAB([onelab.info](http://onelab.info))(*Open Numerical Engineering LABoratory*) is an open-source interface to the Gmsh and GetDP finite element software.
+[ONELAB](#3-onelab)(*Open Numerical Engineering LABoratory*) provides an open-source graphical user interface to the Gmsh and GetDP finite element software.
+It allows for the seamless integration between the mesh generator and PDE solver.

 ---
 ## Features